 Alcohol is extremely flammable, and it is often used as an antiseptic in surgical preparation.
 Other flammable prepping agents include aerosol adhesives, DuraPrep, Tinctures (benzoin with high levels of alcohol), numbing agents (ethyl chloride) ChloraPrep, Prevail-FX, Collodin, Merthiolate and degreasers (ethyl and acetone).
 Likewise, a number of surgical ointments can be a fuel source including petroleum jelly, paraffin, Aeroplast, etc. Again, the risk of these prepping agents and surgical ointments can be minimized with proper preventative measures including:

 - Allowing prepping solutions to dry before the introduction of any heat source such as an electrocautery device;

 - Closing open containers of flammable solutions and ointments;

 - Shaving the patient's skin to prevent prepping agents from pooling in hair;

 - Appropriately draping the patient so vapors do not accumulate or wick into the linens.

 Medical malpractice cases can be complex as the attorney must know not only the law but also understand the underlying medicine.
 Hiring a lawyer who regularly handles medical malpractice cases can be critical to the outcome of your case.
-Not only is John Day board-certified in Medical Malpractice by the American Board of Professional Liability Attorneys, but he also has testified in front of the Tennessee Legislature on recent changes to the medical malpractice laws.
+Not only is John Day board-certified in Medical Malpractice by the American Board of Professional Liability Attorneys, but he also has testified in front of the Tennessee Legislature on changes to Tennessee's medical malpractice laws.
+Best Lawyers has twice named John the Medical Malpractice Lawyer of the Year for Nashville.
 In addition to having qualified attorneys, we also have a nurse on staff full-time to address medical issues and questions.